Was this page helpful? Yes / No

 Google Analytics

-There are great alternatives out there to measure web traffic, but Google Analytics is the most common.
-Rather than covering the features, I'll link to some resources about setting it up, managing it, and starting to track the traffic.
+There are many solid options for measuring web traffic, but Google Analytics is the most common.
+Instead of covering the features, I'll link to resources on setting it up, managing it, and getting started tracking the traffic.

 Search Console